LantaoYu/SeqGAN/README.md

 nltk python package

 ## Introduction
+For full information, see the paper:
-We provide example codes to repeat the synthetic data experiments with oracle evaluation mechanisms.
+SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient (http://arxiv.org/abs/1609.05473) We provide example codes to repeat the synthetic data experiments with oracle evaluation mechanisms.
 Move to MLE SeqGAN folder and run
 ```